Five mistakes to avoid when building offshore development teams

 Screen-sharing, cloud storage, and multi-access platforms like Google Docs are all essentials for working with a remote team.

-When working with an in-house team, it’s easy to keep track of each team member, their tasks and upcoming deadlines.
-Naturally, this is a bit harder with a team 6,000 miles and several time zones away.
+When working with a local team, it’s easy to keep track of each team member, their tasks and upcoming deadlines.
+Naturally, this is a bit harder with a team 10,000 miles and several time zones away.

-We’ve spent the last few years building a lot of successful, profit-generating development teams for our clients.
+We’ve spent the last few years building a lot of successful, profit-generating development teams for our partners.
 If you’d like to learn more about how it works, or what you do to help guarantee success, we’d love to hear from you.
+You can fill out the contact form below and one of our senior executives will get back to you within 24 hours.